 This webinar has now finished, but feel free to click the button above to watch the recording.

 If you missed the Q+A, or we were unable to answer your question, or you would like to ask the presenters a new question, please use the comments function under the post on: All Things Oracle.com.

-As before, this will be a live discussion with limited supporting slides, and will conclude with a Q+A session with Jonathan and Grant.
-Be prepared for a lively exchange that will not only entertain, but will teach you key concepts on Oracle and SQL Server.
+Will they agree on some common ground?
+Or will it be an out and out argument?
+Either way, be prepared for a lively exchange that will not only entertain, but will teach you key concepts on Oracle and SQL Server.